-To create hyperlinks, you can search for content within the blog.
+To create hyperlinks, allows you to search for content within the blog.
 This is great.

 In general, the usability is very well worked; The paste cleans the format without having to choose a special paste, not because it does not occupy another, but because it is what a blogger requires.

 - The image manager.
-It can be inserted from the tablet, take live, url, Dropbox or Google Drive.
-But the best thing is in the possibility of choosing the size, being able to be left in high resolution with hyperlink or the application converts it to the chosen size.
-Alignment support is very good, aspect that fails with other applications.
-It would not be bad if the application included a Cutout functionality that does not have it now.
+It can be inserted from the tablet, live take, url, Dropbox or Google Drive.
+But the best thing is in the possibility of choosing the size, which can be left in high resolution with a hyperlink or the application converts it to the chosen size.
+The alignment support is very good, something that fails with other applications.
+It would not be bad if the application included a Clipping functionality that for now it does not have.

 It also allows you to choose which image will be highlighted.
 I remember that I wanted to leave Live Writter to Microsoft Word and this inconvenience was enough to discard it.

 - Default media content size,